Pseudomanifold/Events/README.md

   dispatcher only knows about a base event class.
 Observers only need to provide a slot with a pre-defined interface.
 * Observers may subscribe and unsubscribe from receiving events.

+## Technical details

+This implementation works using pure C++11 features.
+At the heart of the event processing are arbitrary function objects.
+Each observer needs to implement a slot with a certain interface.
+These function objects are then stored in a map, which is indexed by an event descriptor.
+Currently, the event descriptor is simply a `const char*`.
+This seemed straightforward to implement.
+Upon posting new events, the dispatcher only needs to traverse the map and call all correspond slots.

+Please see the file `Demo.cc` for a simple demonstration.

+## Limitations

+Currently, I am assuming that everything runs in a single thread.
+The processing gets slightly more complicated once observers are permitted to receive objects in another thread.
+In this case, I would suggest using `std::shared_ptr` to ensure that an event is not prematurely destroyed.
+Maybe I will implement this someday...

+## Criticism

+I would welcome any critical comments regarding the design.
+I think that the system is relatively small, efficient, and decoupled.
+Please help me improve the code if you beg to differ!

+## License

+The code is released under the MIT license.